minio/directpv/docs/drive-management.md

 $ kubectl directpv label drives tier-
 ```

-Refer [label drives command](./command-reference.md#drives-command-1) for more information.
+Refer to the [label drives command](./command-reference.md#drives-command-1) for more information.

 ## Replace drive
-Faulty drive can be replaced with a new drive on a same node.
+Replace a faulty drive with a new drive on a same node.
 In this process, all volumes in the faulty drive are moved to the new drive then faulty drive is removed from DirectPV.
 Currently DirectPV does not support moving volume data to the new drive.
 Use [replace.sh](./tools/replace.sh) script to perform drive replacement.
-Below is an example
+Below is an example:
 ```sh
 # Replace 'sdd' drive by 'sdf' drive on 'node1' node
 $ replace.sh sdd sdf node1
 ```

 ## Remove drives
-Drives they are not part of any volume can be removed.
-Below is an example
+Drives that do not contain parts of any volume can be removed.
+Below is an example:
 ```sh
 # Remove drive 'vdb' from 'node1' node
 $ kubectl directpv remove --drives=vdb --nodes=node1